deviprasad80/hello-world/CliV3.md

 # BGP Configuration And Show Commands

-This section explains all the BGP show commands and BGP configuation commands that are supported in SONiC.
+This section explains all the BGP show commands and BGP configuation commands in both "Quagga" and "FRR" routing formats that are supported in SONiC.
+In 201811 and older verisons "Quagga" was the default format.
+In current version "FRR" format is adopted as the default format.

 ## BGP show commands

+- Quagga

 **show ip bgp summary**

 This command displays the summary of all IPv4 bgp neighbors that are configured and the corresponding states.

 - Usage:
   show ip bgp summary

 - Example:
   ```